biobakery/humann/readme.md

 6. Download the ChocoPhlAn database to $DIR (approx. size = 5.6 GB)
     * ``$ humann2_databases --download chocophlan full $DIR``
     * When running this command, $DIR should be replaced with the full path to the directory you have selected to store the database.
+    * This command will update the HUMAnN2 configuration file, storing the location you have selected for the ChocoPhlAn database.
+If you move this database and would like to change the configuration file, please see the [Configuration Section of the HUMAnN2 User Manual](http://huttenhower.sph.harvard.edu/humann2/manual#markdown-header-configuration).
+Alternatively, if you move this database, you can provide the location by adding the option "--nucleotide-database $DIR" when running HUMAnN2.
 7. Download the UniRef database to $DIR (approx. size = 2.8 GB)
     * ``$ humann2_databases --download uniref diamond $DIR``
     * When running this command, $DIR should be replaced with the full path to the directory you have selected to store the database.
+    * This command will update the HUMAnN2 configuration file, storing the location you have selected for the UniRef database.
+If you move this database and would like to change the configuration file, please see the [Configuration Section of the HUMAnN2 User Manual](http://huttenhower.sph.harvard.edu/humann2/manual#markdown-header-configuration).
+Alternatively, if you move this database, you can provide the location by adding the option "--protein-database $DIR" when running HUMAnN2.

 ### How to Run ###